An Events Mentality with Head to the Heart™ Confirmation

 It's difficult to avoid the bone-crushing power of the "C" word: Confirmation.
 In most mainline denominations, this word has taken on a life of its own, with more baggage than an airport terminal.

-“Punch” deals with effectiveness, especially when it comes to the Presentation.
-Please don’t settle for a presentation that is another sermon in disguise.
-Challenge yourself or your presenter to make use of the wealth of material in the H2H Leader’s Guide planning section (and pepper it with your own additions) to create a talk that is interesting and engaging.
+Punch is about effectiveness, especially in the Presentation.
+Don't settle for a presentation that is just another sermon in disguise.
+Challenge yourself or your presenter to draw on the wealth of material in the H2H Leader's Guide planning section and add your own touches to create a talk that is genuinely interesting and engaging.

-“Personal attention” deals with contact with your kids.
-Make sure every kid is welcomed when they enter and are made to feel special with a pat on the back or a high five.
-Train your leaders to be on the lookout for their kids and to be proactive about welcoming and gathering them together as a small group.
-Show your kids that the adults are happy to have them there.
+Personal attention is about contact with your kids.
+Make sure every student is welcomed when they walk in and made to feel seen: a pat on the back, a high five, eye contact.
+Train your leaders to watch for their kids and be proactive about gathering them.
+Show your kids that the adults are glad they're there.